real-tintin/ugglan/doc/source/index.rst

 Welcome to Ugglan's documentation!
 ==================================
-The drone a.k.a "Ugglan" (Swedish for owl) is a DIY build quadcopter, using the Raspberry Pi Zero.
+The drone a.k.a "Ugglan" (Swedish for owl) is a DIY build quadcopter, using the Raspberry Pi Zero 2 W.

 .. toctree::
    :maxdepth: 2